COSC3020/tsp-comparison-wyo-kaitlyn/README.md

 can end up with different lengths for the same graph, so if you wanted to use this algorithm more consistently you could potentially run it a certain number of times and take the best result from those times.

+I added a text file with the data from the test I used for the graphs - named tsp data.